BenGriffith/tollway-traffic/README.md

 - `tollway_name` - name of the tollway
 - `timestamp` - timestamp for when vehicle entered tollway

-Each payload is meant to represent an event of the process defined earlier. `Faker` is used to generate vehicle information while a web scraper is used to fetch names of tollways in each state/territory within the United States.
+Each message is meant to represent an event of the process defined earlier. `Faker` is used to generate vehicle information while a web scraper is used to fetch names of tollways in each state/territory within the United States.

 While streaming sources can be complex, I tried to include a few basic features: